- David B Riley

 “Own it?
 Isn’t Gompers a publicly traded company?” she asked.

-out as an insurance agent or underwriter.
+insurance agent or underwriter.
 Then, most agents stay as agents.
-Being an agent is an important job,
+Being an agent is an important job, obviously.
+But, for

 “Un, I’m not sure I understand?
 I just started two days ago,” Sarah pointed out.